Take Control of Your Life With Intravenous Ketamine For OCD

 Treatment Options for OCD

-Conventional treatment for OCD includes talk therapy, cognitive behavioral therapy, exposure therapy, medications, or a combination of therapies.
+Conventional OCD therapy methods and treatment options include talk therapy, CBT, exposure therapy, medications, or a combination of therapies.
 Antidepressants help to elevate the mood while anxiolytics reduce anxiety and stress.
 Some of the most common treatment options for OCD include:

 - Selective Serotonin Reuptake Inhibitors (SSRIs), such as Zoloft, Celexa, and Lexapro to ease anxiety and improve the mood